 Three methods of estimating the magnetic field, which are based on the analysis of Stokes profiles of the Hinode SOT/SP data, are compared.
-These are field values from the Milne-Eddington (ME) inversion, the values obtained by the center of gravity (COG) method, and the values from the absolute width at half maximum (FWHM) of the Fe I λ 6302 Å line.
+These are field values from the Milne-Eddington (ME) inversion, the values obtained by the center of gravity (COG) method, and the values from the absolute width at half maximum (FWHM) of the Fe I $\lambda$ 6302 Å line.
 It is shown that in the areas of the quiet photosphere, COG and FWHM methods give data that are related by a dependence close to linear.
 The data obtained as a result of the ME inversion for the quiet photosphere cannot be considered reliable.
-It is also shown that most of the elements of the photosphere with a magnetic field move downward with an average

-It is also shown that most of the elements of the photosphere with a magnetic field move downward with an average velocity of $0.65 \text{ km} \cdot \text{s}^{-1}$.
+It is also shown that most of the elements of the photosphere with a magnetic field move downward with an average velocity of $0.65~\rm km\cdot s^{-1}$ .
 The downflow velocity depends on the brightness of the elements, as well as on the height of the photosphere layer in which the velocity is measured.